OpenPIV/openpiv-python/openpiv/docs/sphinx-docs/src/tutorial.rst

 Tutorial
 ========

-This is a series of examples and tutorials which focuses on showing features and capabilities of OpenPiv, so that after reading you should be able to set up scripts for your own analyses.
+This is a series of examples and tutorials which focuses on showing features and capabilities of OpenPIV, so that after reading you should be able to set up scripts for your own analyses.
 If you are looking for a complete reference to the OpenPiv api, please look at :ref:`api_reference`.
 It is assumed that you have Openpiv installed on your system along with a working python environment as well as the necessary :ref:`OpenPiv dependencies <dependencies>`.
 For installation details on various platforms see :ref:`installation_instruction`.

-In this tutorial we are going to use some example data provided with the source distribution of OpenPiv.
+In this tutorial we are going to use some example data provided with the source distribution of OpenPIV.
 Altough it is not necessary, you may find helpful to actually run the code examples as the tutorial progresses.
 If you downloaded a tarball file, you should find these examples under the directory openpiv/docs/examples.
 Similarly if you cloned the git repository.
 If you cannot find them, dowload example images as well as the python source code from the :ref:`downloads <downloads>` page.

 First example: how to process an image pair